Posted on 11 May 2020

 We’re also running a trial for access to etextbooks on two online platforms: Vital Source and Kortext.
 We will be activating a wide range of etextbooks on each of these platforms and have sent details of the relevant titles to departments.
 Find out more and see the full list of titles in our Coronavirus guide.

 Although the Library buildings are closed, the Library staff are still there for you and available for virtual support.
-You can email us, use our online chat service or arrange a 1:1 video chat via Google Hangouts.
+You can email us, use our online chat service or arrange a 1:1 video chat via Google Meet.
 Our Subject Guides and Skills Guides remain available, with links to key resources and support.

 Although we will not be in the office to answer the phone, you are welcome to leave an answerphone message which we will then answer by email.
 If you leave a message please be sure to give your name and username so that we are able to contact you.